Anand Jon: Los Angeles case controversy

 Regarding his actions, juror No. 12 was summoned to a questioning where, under oath, he testified to have never spoken with Sanjana during the trial.
 Defense attorneys then presented a tape with their conversation, along with phone records, proving that the juror had falsely testified.
 Juror No. 12 pleaded the Fifth Amendment to "not further incriminate himself" for perjury.
 The trial judge refused to consider or hold evidentiary hearings in these matters and the defendant’s request for a new trial was denied.

 Jon also asserts that there were inconsistencies in the victims’ testimonies.
 During the trial, it was shown that the lead detective had destroyed evidence crucial to Jon’s case and had not taken statements from a number of alleged victims who asserted that Jon had never sexually assaulted them.

 Jon dismissed his defense lawyers during the penalty phase, as he believed that they were collaborating with the prosecution.
 Additionally, his defense lawyer’s daughter took a job with the D.A.'s office during the trial, while she was still working with Jon’s defense crew.

 During the New York case featuring almost the same witnesses and similar charges as the Los Angeles case, the New York District Attorney’s Office offered a "time served" plea on a single count, which Jon accepted.
 In exchange for his plea, prosecutors agreed to turn over crucial documents.
 Jon’s appeal in California argues that he had ineffective counsel there; the Manhattan documents indicate that the California lawyers never obtained vital police documents and correspondence showing his accusers were squaring their stories among themselves and with his civil lawyers.

 The Los Angeles trial showed that a rape kit turned out to be negative, with no assault findings.
 Jon submitted to and passed a polygraph test regarding the rape charge for which he was convicted.

+Racial Justice Act

+Anand Jon's path to freedom was catalyzed alongside the first of a kind California Racial Justice Act (applicable stating 2024) when the International Justice Alliance delegates met with then Assembly Member Dr. Shirley Weber who has then become the California Secretary of State.